View on GitHub

 Folders

-Folders, just like in a file system, holds a collection of items and/or subfolders.
-Each folder may hold specific persmissions for a given group, and will inherit parent’s credentials (see ‘Permissions’ below).
+Folders, just like in a file system, hold collections of items and/or subfolders.
+Each folder may hold specific persmissions for a given group, and will inherit parent’s permissions (see ‘Permissions’ below).

-PassWeaver API has 2 predefined folders that cannot be modified:
+PassWeaver API has 2 predefined folders that cannot be modified or deleted:

 Personal folders